agda/agda/doc/user-manual/language/reflection.rst

     -- Compute the normal form of a term. normalise : Term → TC Term

     -- Get the current context.
-    getContext : TC (List (Arg Type))
+Returns the context in reverse order, so that -- it is indexable by deBruijn index. getContext : TC (List (Arg Type))

     -- Extend the current context with a variable of the given type. extendContext : ∀ {a} {A : Set a} → Arg Type → TC A → TC A

     -- Set the current context.
-    inContext : ∀ {a} {A : Set a} → List (Arg Type) → TC A → TC A
+Takes a context telescope with the outer-most -- entry first, in contrast to 'getContext'. inContext : ∀ {a} {A : Set a} → List (Arg Type) → TC A → TC A

     -- Quote a value, returning the corresponding Term.